Saudi crown prince proclaims investment conference despite boycott

 Energy Minister Khalid al-Falih assured the conference that the world’s top crude exporter was passing through a “crisis of a sort” but would power ahead with economic reforms.

-The chief executive of Saudi Aramco said the government remained committed to a partial flotation of the oil giant but that the timing would depend on market conditions and other factors.
+The chief executive of Saudi Aramco, Amin Nasser, said the government remained committed to a partial flotation of the oil giant but that the timing would depend on market conditions and other factors.

 Hundreds of bankers and company executives joined officials for the Future Investment Initiative.
 But while last year’s inaugural conference drew the global business elite, this year’s event has been marred by the withdrawal of more than two dozen high-level speakers.